serverlessworkflow/specification/specification.md

 The `name` property defines an unique name of the function definition.

-The `operation` property is a combination of the function/service OpenAPI definition document URI and the particular service operation that needs to be onvoked, separated by a '#'.
+The `operation` property is a combination of the function/service OpenAPI definition document URI and the particular service operation that needs to be invoked, separated by a '#'.
 For example `https://petstore.swagger.io/v2/swagger.json#getPetById`.
-In this example "getPetById" is the OpenAPI ["operationId"](https://swagger.io/docs/specification/paths-and-operations/) property in the services OpenAPI definition document which uniquely identifies a specific service operation that needs to be infoked.
+In this example "getPetById" is the OpenAPI ["operationId"](https://swagger.io/docs/specification/paths-and-operations/) property in the services OpenAPI definition document which uniquely identifies a specific service operation that needs to be invoked.

 The [`metadata`](#Workflow-Metadata) property allows users to define custom information to the custom definitions.
 This allows runtimes to define services and their operations that cannot be described via OpenAPI.